gammapy/gammapy/docs/user-guide/references.rst

       Background estimation method typically used for the 3D analysis.
 See :ref:`makers`.

     HLI
-      Short for "high level interface: this Python API aims to realize most of the analysis types using YAML configuration files.
+      Short for "high level interface: this API aims to realize most of the analysis types using YAML configuration files.
 See :ref:`analysis`

     GADF
       Short for "Gamma Astro Data Format".
       The `open initiative GADF <https://gamma-astro-data-formats.readthedocs.io/en/v0.2/>`_
       provides a Data Format for gamma-ray data that is currently used by many IACT experiments and by HAWC.
-Gammapy are compliant with this format.
+Gammapy I/O functions are compliant with this format.

     GTI
       Short for "good time interval": it indicates a continuous time interval of data